amiaopensource/vrecord/README.md

 1. Run `$ vrecord -p`.
 2. Choose appropriate options when prompted.
-3. Play your tape in the connected VTR and setup bars and audio.
+3. Play your tape in the connected VTR and set up to color bars and audio on the tape (if possible).
-4. Close the vrecord window.
+4. Close the vrecord window to end passthrough mode.
-5. Run `$ vrecord -e` and make sure all options are correct in the GUI window.
+5. Now run `$ vrecord -e` and make sure all options are correct in vrecord's GUI window.
-6. Type in a unique identifier for your file when prompted.
+6. Type in a unique identifier for your video file when prompted.
 7. Press "enter" to start recording.
 8. Let 'er rip!
 Play your tape!
 9. If you are finished recording and the vrecord window hasn't already closed, close the window.